-- a) Fast4. - i) The FAST4 scoring format is TA's preferred scoring alternative for tournaments and referees to consider where shortened scoring formats are mentioned in these regulations. - ii) When the FAST4 scoring format is used, the "No-Ad" scoring method must be used. - iii) When the FAST4 scoring format is used, the "No Let Rule" must be adopted as an alternative procedure. - b) Pre-event requests to reduce the match formats must be approved by the TA or relevant Member Association.
-Match format reductions should not provide a solution to poor planning or accepting more entries than the tournament venues can accommodate. - c) In a Round Robin format event (after the commencement of the event), if time restrictions are in place, the FAST4 match format must be introduced. - d) NOTE: PRO SETS (FIRST TO 8 GAMES) IS NOT AN APPROVED SCORING FORMAT AND MUST NOT BE USED. - e) Mid-Round Match Format Reduction: - i) At the Referee's discretion, a match format change can be introduced even if all matches within the same round have not been completed.

-- ii) However, once a match has commenced using a particular scoring format, this format must be maintained until the completion of the match. - f) In accordance with the Extreme Heat Policy, match formats can be altered either pre-tournament or on a daily basis as required. - g) When cancelling events, referees should attempt to have all matches in the draw progress up to the same stage/round of the tournament.
+- a) Fast4. - i) When the FAST4 scoring format is used, the "No-Ad" scoring method must be used. - ii) When the FAST4 scoring format is used, the "No Let Rule" must be adopted as an alternative procedure. - b) Pre-event requests to reduce the match formats must be approved by the TA or relevant Member Association.
+Match format reductions should not provide a solution to poor planning or accepting more entries than the tournament venues can accommodate. - c) In a Round Robin format event (after the commencement of the event), if time restrictions are in place, match format may be reduced. - d) NOTE: PRO SETS (FIRST TO 8 GAMES) IS NOT AN APPROVED SCORING FORMAT AND MUST NEVER BE USED. - e) Mid-Round Match Format Reduction: - i) At the Referee's discretion, a match format change can be introduced even if all matches within the same round have not been completed. - ii) However, once a match has commenced using a particular scoring format, this format must be maintained until the completion of the match, unless TA Extreme Weather Policy is in effect. - f) In accordance with the Extreme Heat Policy, match formats can be altered either pre-tournament or on a daily basis as required. - g) When cancelling events, referees should attempt to have all matches in the draw progress up to the same stage/round of the tournament.